VSpyridonos/querying-geo-textual-data/README.md

 </p>

 <p>
+<h3>Results</h3>
-Results: kwSpaSearchIf's and kwSpaSearchGrid's run times are quite similar.
+kwSpaSearchIf's and kwSpaSearchGrid's run times are quite similar.
 They are both quite faster than kwSpaSearchRaw.
 </p>